riiraty/belligerent-bludger/documentation/implementation-document.md

         else
             return gcd(b, a mod(b))
     ```
     Exponent *e* is chosen by producing random primes of desired bit size, and checking that they satisfy both conditions.
 Default value is used, if suitable *e* is not found after reasonable amount of attempts.

-5. Using Extended Euclidean algorithm, compute private exponent *d*
+5. Using Extended Euclidean algorithm, compute private exponent *d*, so that

+    * *de(mod(&Phi;(n))) = 1*

+    Time complexity O(log N), space complexity O(1).
+The extended euclidean algorithm takes the same time complexity as the basic algorithm as the process is same with the difference that extra data is processed in each step.
     ```
     extended_euclid(d,s)
         if s = 0